 The National Institute of Justice continues our efforts to improve federal coordination with state and local forensic science laboratories.
-As part of this effort, the department is announcing the newly selected members of the recently created Forensic Laboratory Needs Technology Working Group (FLN-TWG).
+As part of this effort, in 2018 NIJ created Forensic Laboratory Needs Technology Working Group (FLN-TWG).

 This effort underscores the department’s commitment to creating an effective network of crime labs across the country.
 The working group will provide objective and independent knowledge and expertise, ensuring that research and implementation of forensic technology is relevant and responsive to the laboratory operations needs of the forensic science community.

 The group includes laboratory directors from across the country, representing large and small, urban and rural facilities.
 Representatives from independent laboratories and those organized by law enforcement agencies are included, as well as leaders in the field of forensic science research.

 Housed at NIJ and supported by NIJ’s Forensic Technology Center of Excellence, the working group is the product of department-sponsored listening sessions held with forensic science practitioners and stakeholders.
 The group will held its inaugural meeting in the fall of 2018, followed with biannual meetings.

 NIJ believes that this FLN-TWG model, that includes practitioners supported by researchers, is the best path forward and will ensure that resources are focused appropriately to keep pace with the increasing demand for services.
 The FLN-TWG explores new ways to increase casework efficiencies and implement forensic technology innovations that will advance system-based strategies and lead to a stronger justice system and safer communities.

 The FLN-TWG members are (updated as of January 1, 2022):

 - Jose Almirall, Ph.D., Professor/Director, Professor, Department of Chemistry and Biochemistry and Director, Center for Advanced Research in Forensic Science Florida International University